 You may not possess or carry a firearm or deadly weapon.

-You may not travel outside of Philadelphia without permission from your PO.
+You may not travel outside of Philadelphia without permission from your Probation Officer.

 Respond promptly to any summons to appear in Court.

-Notify your officer within 72 hours if any of the following occur:
+Notify your Probation Officer within 72 hours if any of the following occur:

 A new arrest